ToolProven

 Direct answer

 The safest AI voice cloning workflow is to clone only your own voice or a voice you have explicit written permission to use, publish only under a paid commercial license, and keep records of consent, source recordings, plan terms, and deletion controls.
 Avoid celebrity or creator imitation without permission.
+This is now law in several states, not just platform policy: Tennessee's ELVIS Act (2024) and California's and Illinois' 2025 statutes make unauthorized commercial voice clones civilly actionable, while the federal NO FAKES Act is still pending — the quick-reference table below maps them.

 Evidence used